StellarSand/IYPS/README.md

 ## Credits
 - [parveshnarwal](https://github.com/parveshnarwal) for uploading the app on Google Play and previously co-leading the development.
+- [SecLists](https://github.com/danielmiessler/SecLists) for some of the password dictionaries.
+- [EFF](https://www.eff.org) for publishing their wordlist to generate random passphrases.
 - [Contributors](https://github.com/StellarSand/IYPS/graphs/contributors) for making this app better.
-- [EFF](https://www.eff.org) for publishing their wordlist to generate random passphrases.